Equivariant K-theory of the space of partial flags: Orbits Structure of the Varieties of Pairs and Triples of Partial Flags.

 \subsection{Orbits and Matrices}

-The orbit structure of the space of pairs of flags was studied in \cite{V98,BLM90} and many other sources.
-In this section we largely follow these sources, although some of the results did not previously appear in literature, up to the authors' knowledge.
-For the sake of completeness of the exposition we provide most of the proofs.
+The orbit structure of the variety of pairs of partial flags was studied in \cite{V98,BLM90} and many other sources.
+In this section we largely follow \cite{V98,BLM90}, although some of the results did not previously appear in literature, up to the authors' knowledge.

-Note that the orbits of the $G$ action on the space of partial flags $\Fnd$ coincide with the connected components $\Fmu,$ i.e. all orbits are open and closed, and enumerated by compositions $\mu$ of $d$ of length $n.$ The orbit structure of the diagonal $G$ action on the space of pairs of partial flags $\Fnd\times \Fnd$ is more subtle.
-The key observation here is the following lemma from elementary linear algebra.
+Note that the orbits of the $G$ action on the variety of partial flags $\Fnd$ coincide with the connected components $\Fmu,$ i.e. all orbits are open and closed, and enumerated by compositions $\mu$ of $d$ of length $n.$ The orbit structure of the diagonal $G$ action on the variety of pairs of partial flags $\Fnd\times \Fnd$ is more subtle.
+The key observation here is the following standard fact from elementary linear algebra:

 \begin{lemma} Let $\textbf{U}:=\{\{0\}=U_0\subset U_1\subset\ldots\subset U_n=V\}\in \Fnd$ and $\textbf{W}:=\{\{0\}=W_0\subset W_1\subset\ldots\subset W_m=V\}\in \mathcal{F}_m^d$ be two partial flags.
 Then there exists a basis $\{v_1,\ldots,v_d\}$ such that every element of both flags is a span of basic vectors. \end{lemma}